 Meetings conducted by the peer review panel occurred in November and December 2016.
 They included an initial, in-person meeting, which included a field trip to sites on the bay and river, as well as web-based teleconferences facilitated from the District’s Brooksville office.
 Details about the peer review panel’s work is accessible through the Web Forum.

 Staff has been meeting with residents, community groups, elected officials, local governments and other stakeholders to communicate the recommended minimum flow and to solicit feedback.
-District staff will provide an overview of the recommended minimum flow for the Crystal River/Kings Bay System for review and comment during a public workshop outlined below.
+District staff provided an overview of the recommended minimum flow for the Crystal River/Kings Bay System for review and comment during a public workshop outlined below.
+A summary of the public meeting will be added to the draft final report and posted on this webpage.